 • Strategic Thinking

-• Extent and relevance of experience in the management of technical cooperation projects and programmes, including the management of emergency and resilience related programmes;
+• Extent and relevance of experience in HR management and strategies.

-• Extent and relevance of experience in Level 3/Scale up emergency environments is considered a strong asset.
+• Extent and relevance of experience and knowledge in human resources management in the United Nations common system is considered a strong asset.

 CONDITIONS OF SERVICE